popcorndevils/gameloom/README.md

 </p>

 # Game Loom
 This is a personal project for a tool I use to help me prepare and run TTRPG games.
-The components of this application are things I've written little jupyter notebooks over the years to help me with, but it's about time I join them into one project.
-All of this is subject to change, I've already changed the application's name like 3 times.
-Expect no support, or even a response if you care to engage at all.
+The components of this application are things I've written little jupyter notebooks over the years, but it's about time I join them into one project.
+All of this is subject to change and you should expect no support or engagement from me.

 # Instructions
 With python/pip installed: